manywho/service-swagger/README.md

 ### Actions

-Actions are supported for not nested types.
+Actions are supported for not nested types, and only for one type for input, and one type for output.

 E.g. type user
 {
     "username": "jose",
     "id": "12345"
 }

+The choice forse HTTPS forse to make the calls using https.
+If this is not selected it will use scheme in the swagger definition, or if there isn't any it will use http.

 ### Save, Load and Create